high-skyy/Personal_Research_Hadoop_Spark/README.md

 - Installation of Hadoop in virtual Environment
 - Implementation of existing methods in virtual environment
 - Implementation of new method in virtual environment
-- Implementation of new method using cloud resources
+- Implementation of new method using cloud resources (if possible)
 - Testing efficiency
 <p align="right">(<a href="#readme-top">back to top</a>)</p>